kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - Identify the source of the data,
 - When and how it was originally collected (by the original data curator, not necessarily how you found the data), and
-- Provide a brief description of the observations
+- Provide a brief description of what it contains

 ### Research question

 - Describe the research topic along with a concise statement of the research question and hypotheses.

-### Data set
+### Data glimpse

 - Use the `glimpse` function to provide a glimpse of the data set.